IsidorManning/calculator/README.md

 Preprocessing Class: Handles preprocessing of input expressions to ensure proper calculation.

 History Class: Manages the display and functionality of the calculation history section.

+# For the future me:

+- better code readability
+- Full code documentation (currently, there is none)
+- more effecient and reusable code